 His oratorio and recital schedule has featured appearances in many major venues and festivals in the UK and abroad, including Wigmore Hall, Symphony Hall Birmingham, Barbican Hall, Royal Albert Hall, the Grosses Festspielhaus Salzburg, Konzerthaus Vienna, National Auditorium Madrid, Three Choirs Festival, Ravenna Festival, Flanders Early Music Festival, the Festivale de Musique Ancienne de Lyon and La Chaise Dieu.

 Recent and forthcoming highlights include Death in Venice for Staatstheater Stuttgart; the title role in Radamisto for English Touring Opera; Marco Fabio in Lucio Papirio dittatore with La Serenissima for Buxton International Festival; Bach’s Mass in B minor with Jonathan Cohen; the Britten Canticles at Fundación Juan March, Madrid with Roger Vignoles; and Bach’s Easter Oratorio with the BBC National Orchestra of Wales.

 Mr. Towers has appeared extensively as a soloist in Sir John Eliot Gardiner’s Bach Cantata Pilgrimage and his performances in the complete Bach series have been issued on CD.
+An album of Handel operatic arias is due for release in 2020.
 He read English at Cambridge University and was a postgraduate scholar at the Royal Academy of Music.